-- · Positive stewardship of UWRC funding.
+- Positive stewardship of UWRC funding.

 - UWRC recognition/co-marketing.

 - Maintenance of financial responsibility.

 - Compliance with all applicable guidelines outlined in policies and procedures.

-On-going Outcomes Review
+On-going Data Review

-Volunteer advisory teams receive and review monthly report, mid-cycle and yearend reports.
-Achievement of outcomes/outputs as outlined in the proposal and compliance with current guidelines in the current allocation cycle will be taken into consideration when future proposals are reviewed.
+Volunteer advisory team members receive and review monthly reports, quarterly reports and year-end reports.
+Achievement of outcomes/outputs or outcomes as outlined in the proposal and compliance with current guidelines in the current allocation cycle will be taken into consideration when future proposals are reviewed.